Besendorfer/Besendorfer/README.md

 Bio: My name is Teancum Besendorfer, but please call me TJ.
 I like to get things done right the first time.
 This can, of course, spiral into perfectionism, so a balance is necessary.
 I'm fascinated with both functional and reactive programming.
 I love delighting users, whether those users are an application's user, or a developer using a tool.

+I love full-stack web application development.
+Bleeding Edge is fun, but where I truly have fun is writing clean, easy-to-understand-and-maintain code.
+I'm flexible on the tools I use to achieve that desire, but I have fallen in love with TypeScript and will use it in every case where it is among the top choices.
+Another point of interest is RxJS.
+The idea of "composing asynchronous and event-based programs" combined with functional aspects is glorious.

 [![Besendorfer's GitHub stats](https://github-readme-stats.vercel.app/api?username=Besendorfer&theme=chartreuse-dark&show_icons=true)](https://github.com/anuraghazra/github-readme-stats)

 <!--